k-gregor/k-gregor.github.io/_posts/2024-08-08-life-hacks-for-a-successful-phd.md

 when you quickly need to free up space in order to store a new dataset.
 Do yourself a favor and free yourself from this risk (and the time it needs to figure out what data you can remove to make space) by getting a large hard drive for your laptop.
-Large and fast SSDs are absolutely affordable now (potentially your employer will also pay for this!), so go ahead and get one, like this 4TB SSD: https://amzn.to/3WUWcUx .
+Large and fast SSDs are absolutely affordable now (potentially your employer will also pay for this!), so go ahead and get one, like this [4TB internal SSD](https://amzn.to/3WUWcUx).
 Note: this is an affiliate link, by buying it through that link, you help me maintain this blog =)

 In addition, get yourself a large external hard drive where you do regular backups.
 Apart from an online backup tool like OneDrive or pcloud, I'd recommend to to regular "hard copy" backups.
 The external hard drive should have the same size as your internal one.
-I am using this one: https://amzn.to/3YCP8xc
+I am using [this one](https://amzn.to/3YCP8xc).

 # Hack 2 - Use the Pomodoro technique